 Some of the satellite clinics are also starting to resume activity, including Ilkeston Community Hospital, Heanor Memorial Hospital, Ashbourne Hospital and Alfreton health centre, please call to book and specify what location you would prefer to be seen at.

-If you or a member of your household have tested positive, or are showing symptoms of COVID-19, please make this clear when booking in a home visit repair appointment.
+If you or a member of your household have tested positive, or are showing symptoms of COVID-19, please make this clear when booking.